Animal tracks and traces

-This page deals with various forms of animal traces, including footprints, gnawing marks, remains of food, dung, diggings, etc.
+This page deals with various forms of animal traces, including footprints, food items, gnawing marks, dung, diggings, etc.

 Originally, the fallow deer (Dama dama) was indigenous to Turkey, the Caucasus, and Iran, and possibly also the Balkans and Italy.
 At an early stage, it was introduced to deer parks all over Europe, and in modern times, it has also been introduced to many other countries, including Australia, New Zealand, Argentina, and the United States.
 It often forms feral populations.

 In the 1600s, fallow deer and red deer (see below) were introduced to Jægersborg Deer Park, Zealand, Denmark, as hunting objects for the king and his retinue.
 Today, about 1,600 fallow deer and 300 red deer live in this park.

-Grassland with midland hawthorn bushes, pruned by grazing fallow deer, Romsø.
+Grassland with midland hawthorn (Crataegus laevigata), pruned by grazing fallow deer, Romsø.
 This species, and the common hawthorn (C. monogyna), are described in detail on the page Plants: Plants in folklore and poetry.
 (Photos copyright © by Kaj Halberg)

 The red deer (Cervus elaphus) is native to most of Europe, north-western Africa, Turkey, the Caucasus, northern Iran, and scattered locations in Central Asia.
 It has also been introduced as a hunting object to other areas, including Australia, New Zealand, and North and South America.